ivangfr/okta-springboot-react/README.md

 ![project-diagram](images/project-diagram.png)

-## Microservices
+## Applications

 ### jobs-api

-Spring-boot Web Java application that exposes a REST API for managing jobs.
-It has some endpoints that are secured. `jobs-api` uses Okta to handle the authentication and authorization.
+[`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) Web Java application that exposes a REST API for managing jobs.
+It has some endpoints that are secured. `jobs-api` uses `Okta` to handle authentication and authorization.
 The table below shows the authorization role required to access the sensitive endpoints.

 | Endpoint                | Role                        |
 | ----------------------- | --------------------------- |